holybreaded/guess-the-number/README.md

 ## Score System

-Every attempt after your first 3 attempts will add a -1 to your score Simply try not to get as low as possible as your score will begin from a 0
+Every attempt after your first 3 attempts will add a -1 to your score Simply try to get as high of a score as possible as your score will begin from a 0

 ## Modes